charmed-kubernetes/kubernetes-docs/pages/k8s/install-aws.md

 toc: False
 ---

+The **Charmed Distribution of Kubernetes<sup>;&reg</sup>** will run seamlessly on AWS.
+With the addition of the `aws-integrator`, your cluster will also be able to directly use AWS native features.

 ## AWS integrator

 The `aws-integrator` charm simplifies working with **CDK** on AWS.
-Using the credentials provided to Juju, it acts as a proxy between CDK and the underlying cloud, granting permissions to dynamically create, for example EBS volumes.
+Using the credentials provided to Juju, it acts as a proxy between CDK and the underlying cloud, granting permissions to dynamically create, for example, EBS volumes.

 ### Installing